Tahscene/sottoqr_full--2-/README.md

 ### ⚖️ Layer 2: ন্যায়বিচার (Justice Tracker)

 * **Public transparency feed.** Every case moves through five visible stages: **Report → তদন্ত (Investigation) → চিকিৎসা (Medical Support) → ক্ষতিপূরণ (Compensation) → চূড়ান্ত সমাধান (Final Resolution)**.
-Anyone — a victim's family, a journalist, an oversight body — can see exactly where a case stands without asking.
+Anyone — a victim's family, a journalist, an oversight body: can see exactly where a case stands without asking.
 * **Anonymous public reporting.** Zero identifying information required.
 Reports land in an admin queue as private by default, and only reach the public feed after human review.
-* **Deliberate PII omission.** Victim name, NID, and phone number are not fields in the data model at all — not hidden, not encrypted, simply never collected, because that kind of data needs an access-controlled government system, not a hackathon database. `case_reference` is the only public-safe lookup identifier.
+* **Deliberate PII omission.** Victim name, NID, and phone number are not fields in the data model at all: not hidden, not encrypted, simply never collected, because that kind of data needs an access-controlled government system, not a hackathon database. `case_reference` is the only public-safe lookup identifier.
 * **Admin panel.** Full case lifecycle management: create cases, update status, approve or reject public reports, link sealed evidence to a case.

 ### 📊 National Transparency Dashboard *(Command Center)*

-* A ministry-grade, single-screen overview built entirely from the same case and evidence data above: live KPIs, a five-stage status funnel, a district heatmap, a 14-day flagged-upload trend, a live case feed, and a per-district **Transparency Index** (verification rate × resolution rate) — a metric an oversight ministry could actually be held to.
+* A ministry-grade, single-screen overview built entirely from the same case and evidence data above: live KPIs, a five-stage status funnel, a district heatmap, a 14-day flagged-upload trend, a live case feed, and a per-district **Transparency Index** (verification rate × resolution rate): a metric an oversight ministry could actually be held to.
 * Reads live from the API.
 If the API or database isn't reachable, it falls back to a clearly labelled **DEMO DATA** view so a screen is never blank mid-presentation.
 * Reachable at `/command-center`.